-Jeney says that every relationship is different, but if you’re feeling lonely, it’s one of two things.
-The first is that you are with the wrong person—you may match well on paper.
-Because of this, you were unable to let your partner connect with the authentic you, so you have nothing in common or don’t even have similar values or needs.
-The second situation is that you are actually with the “right” person but have been too afraid to let them in.
+Jeney says that every relationship is different, but if you’re feeling lonely, it can be one of two things.
+The first is that you may be with the wrong person—even if you may match well on paper.
+Because of this, you may have been unable to let your partner connect with the authentic you, so you have nothing in common or don’t even have similar values or needs.
+The second situation is that you are actually with the “right” person, but have been too afraid to let them in.
 “You may be experiencing isolation because you haven’t taken risks at being vulnerable and shown them the real you, so you aren’t connecting deeply,” she says.
 The positive news is that if your relationship falls into the latter group, there are actually ways that you can combat these feelings.

 Practicing mindfulness allows you to become attuned to whether you’re being yourself or playing a role in your relationship.
 It’s particularly effective because it helps you to connect authentically to others, says Jeney.
 “The more you can be yourself around others, the more opportunity to make genuine and fulfilling connections,” she explains.
 The act of making yourself vulnerable and letting someone in empowers you (this is why therapy can be helpful).
-Seeing the “real” you empowers you, comforts you, connects you, and even grounds you, says Jeney.
+Seeing the “real” you empowers you, comforts you, connects you, and even grounds you.

 In order to show your true self, you have to take some risks.
 “It’s not comfortable, it’s not always safe, but this will help you determine who will support you and who will not,” Jeney says.
 You can do this by being emotional in front of your S.O., or it can be as simple as sharing a story with them.
 When you share a piece of yourself, it combats your loneliness since you are open to finding a true connection.
 This is why we feel close to pets on another level—it’s because when we do something silly or disgusting in front of them, we trust they will love us unconditionally.
-“This is what you are also needing from humans,” muses Jeney.
+“This is what you are also needing from humans,” she says.

 Learning to ask for what you need is key.
 “If you spend a lot of time going with the flow and not putting your two cents in, it may be time to start piping up,” says Jeney.
 Expressing your feelings and thoughts will help you feel more valued in your relationship because this communication is how you achieve mutual respect.
-And guess what.
-You don’t even always have to agree with the other person’s opinion.
+And guess what—you don’t even always have to agree with the other person’s opinion.